dreyco676/Crowd-Sourced-Truth/succession-planning.md

 | | | |
 | | | |

 Review this list every time someone joins or leaves the core team.
-Revoke access when someone exits — not later, immediately.
+Revoke access when someone exits -not later, immediately.

 ---

 Sustainability is the silent killer of civic tech.
-Most efforts don't end because the mission failed — they end because the people carrying them burned out, moved on, or faced pressure they couldn't absorb alone.
+Most efforts don't end because the mission failed -they end because the people carrying them burned out, moved on, or faced pressure they couldn't absorb alone.
 This document helps you plan for that before it happens.

 Fill this out **before** you need it.
 Once you're in a forced shutdown or crisis moment, you won't have time to think clearly about what should be preserved and what should be destroyed.